Fake news and false information: How can we identify it?

 Shavua Tov from Schechter!

-Ordained in 2007 by the Schechter Rabbinical Seminary, Rabbi Rowen-Baker serves since her ordination as the rabbi of Kehillat Ramot-Zion in French Hill, Jerusalem.
+Ordained in 2007 by the Schechter Rabbinical Seminary, Rabbi Rowen Baker has served, since her ordination, as the rabbi of Kehillat Ramot-Zion in French Hill, Jerusalem.
 Ramot Zion, a flagship Masorti congregation, is home to many Israelis in search of a meaningful connection to Jewish tradition in a rapidly changing world.
+For the past eight years, she has served as Coordinator of Practical Rabbinics at SRS.

-Rabbi Rowen-Baker lives in French Hill, Jerusalem with her husband Etai, their four children Adaya, Keshet, Clil, and Yagel, and their dog Hummus.
+Rabbi Rowen Baker lives in French Hill, Jerusalem with her husband Etai, their four children and their dog Hummus.